Literature Major Frequently Asked Questions

 I’m interested in studying English literature, but I’m also interested in the English department’s major in creative writing.
 Where should I start?

 The best place to start for both majors is either English Literary Traditions (English 210-1 and 210-2) or American Literary Traditions (English 270-1 and 270-2).
-You are required to complete one of these sequences for the literature major.
-These courses are also strongly recommended for and count towards the creative writing major: students are allowed to substitute the two-quarter English Literary Traditions sequence or the two-quarter American Literary Traditions sequence for one 300-level literature class.
+Majors must take either 210-1 or 270-1 and any one of the three remaining survey courses.
+These courses are also strongly recommended for and count towards the creative writing major: students are allowed to substitute the two-part survey sequence for one 300-level literature class.
 By exposing you to a broad range of literary forms and genres, these courses will help you to improve your own writing – and thus increase your chances of admission to the creative writing major.

 Another good way to get started is by taking one or both of your first-year seminars with English department faculty members.

 I’m currently an English literature major but I’m hoping to be admitted to the creative writing major.
 Should I take English 300?

 You may.
 In addition to being a required course for the literature major, English 300 counts as a 300-level literature course toward the creative writing major.
 We encourage students to take it as early as possible because it teaches the writing and analytical skills they will need in their other 300-level literature classes, regardless of which major they decide to pursue.
 For the same reason, students usually don’t get much out of English 300 if they postpone taking it until senior year.